 With sunlight and garlic you have it that they are allergic to them, but the cross by its very nature has to have a more fantastical reason for hurting Vampires.

-Here however they explain it as being because human belief in something, anything a person, or an ideology creates a psychic barrier that prevents the Vampires from attacking.
-Thus it is not the cross itself that fends the Vampire off, but a human’s belief in God, which is symbolised by the cross, which is why thousands of years ago when Fenric first brought the Haemovores to the past.
-The cross would have been seen as an effective weapon against them, when people’s faith was strong, and the people in turn would have believed it was the cross that was hurting them when it was actually their own faith.
+Here however they explain it as being because human belief in something.
+It can be anything from a person to an ideology.
+Their faith will create a psychic barrier that prevents the Vampires from attacking.
+It’s not the cross itself therefore that fends the Vampire off, but a human’s belief in God, which is symbolised by the cross.

 During the time of the setting of the story World War 2, however the character of Reverend Wainwright’s faith in god has become shaken by the horrors of both World Wars.